 City Council Policy Sessions

-The city council holds policy meetings on Tuesdays at 2:30 p.m. in the City Council Chambers, 200 West Jefferson.
+The city council generally holds policy meetings on Tuesdays at 2:30 p.m. in the City Council Chambers, 200 West Jefferson.
 At these policy sessions, the council discusses general issues.
 These meetings provide the council with an opportunity to hear presentations by staff on topics that may come before the council at the formal meeting.
-Although no ordinances or resolutions are adopted and no formal action is taken, the policy session allows the council to give general direction to staff for future city policies.
+The policy session also allows the council to give general direction to staff for future city policies.

 During the policy session, the council will also publicly request information from staff or follow-up on issues of interest to the public, ask questions about the formal agenda, and hear reports from the City Manager.